Katherine Carmichael, M.S.Ed., MSW, LMSW, Executive Director

 Brittany Bayo joined CASA in 2017 after spending nearly 10 years providing overall business support to owners, managers and CEOs in roles of increased responsibility.
-Brittany holds an AS in Business Administration and International Business from Mercer County Community College.
+Brittany holds an AS in Business Administration and an AS in International Business from Mercer County Community College.
 She is currently pursuing a BA in Business.
-She is also a Court Appointed Special Advocate in her second year of speaking up for the children we serve.
-In addition to her volunteer work with CASA Brittany has also been involved with the English School at Westminster Presbyterian Church as a tutor and teacher’s assistant in Trenton for the past two years.
+She has served previously as Court Appointed Special Advocate for nearly three years, speaking up for the children we serve.
+In addition to her volunteer work with CASA Brittany is heavily involved with her community as a Kiwanian in Hamilton.

 Leah Joined CASA in 2018 as an advocate supervisor.
 Prior to working with CASA, Leah was working in partial hospitalization settings as well as the Carrier Clinic.
 During her time in partial hospital programs, Leah provided individual, group, and family to adolescents and children and provided training on working with children on the Autism Spectrum.
 While working with the Carrier Clinic, Leah provided case management services and expanded her knowledge base regarding treatment service providers in the state of New Jersey.
 While at Carrier Clinic, Leah also focused her work to addressing the needs of persons with developmental disabilities and on the Autism Spectrum.
 Leah received her master’s in Social Work from Rutgers University.
 She is a Licensed Clinical Social worker.